midtown-ai/glossary/glossary/o.md

 # One-Cold Encoding

- Same as one-hot encoding except the 1 is a 0 and 0s are 1s.
+ Same as [one-hot encoding] except the 1 is a 0 and 0s are 1s.
 Example yellow = [1, 0, 1, 1].

- See also [O], [One-Hot Encoding]
+ See also [O], [Encoding], [One-Hot Encoding], [Ordinal Encoding]

 # One-Hot Encoding

+ [Categorical features][Categorical Feature] often need to be converted to numeric values to facilitate processing by modeling algorithms.

  Categorical data refers to variables that are made up of label values, for example, a “color” variable could have the values “red“, “blue, and “green”.
 Think of values like different categories that sometimes have a natural ordering to them.
 Some machine learning algorithms can work directly with categorical data depending on implementation, such as a decision tree, but most require any inputs or outputs variables to be a number, or numeric in value.
 This means that any categorical data must be mapped to integers.
 One hot encoding is one method of converting data to prepare it for an algorithm and get a better prediction.
 With one-hot, we convert each categorical value into a new categorical column and assign a binary value of 1 or 0 to those columns.
 Each integer value is represented as a binary vector.
 All the values are zero, and the index is marked with a 1.